Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 - sequence-sensitive handling becomes possible
 - sequence theory can vary without changing the formal model
-- spatial placement remains visible and processable
+- spatial placement remains visible and usable in software
 - validity can be defined formally
 - search can operate on structured text
 - rendering can remain downstream from encoding